larsroettig/barcamp-module-graphl/README.md

-# Graphql testing Module for Magento 2.3
+# GraphQL testing Module for Magento 2.3

 *Use case:* (PickUpFromStore)
 We have Brick and Mortar Stores we need graphql endpoint